On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Additional Results

 Figure~\ref{fig:amazon_domain_shift} illustrates the Wasserstein distance with $p=1$ between groups when the EMD (Top Right) and the Hausdorff distance (Bottom Right) are used as ground metrics.
 It also shows the drop in accuracy when the $\textsc{NN}_\textsc{mean}$ (Top Left) and $\textsc{NN}_\textsc{max}$ (Bottom Left) models are trained on one domain and evaluated on the others.
 Each row corresponds to one specific model, \eg the first row represents the model trained on the reviews for books.
-We observe that We also computed the Pearson correlation between the drop in accuracy and the domain dicrepancies.
+We observe that in general the drop in accuracy follows a similar pattern with the distance between the source and target domains, \ie the higher the distance, the higher the drop in accuracy.
+We also computed the Pearson correlation between the drop in accuracy and the domain dicrepancies.
 We found that the Wasserstein distance based on EMD highly correlates with the accuracy drop of $\textsc{NN}_\textsc{mean}$ ($r =0.917$), while there is an even higher correlation between the Wasserstein distance based on Hausdorff distance and the accuracy drop of $\textsc{NN}_\textsc{max}$ ($r =0.941$).